Target pest: Cydia pomonella (Lepidoptera: Tortricidae), codling moth

 Agent introduced: Ascogaster quadridentata (Hymenoptera: Braconidae)

 Farnham Royal, UK

 Cameron et al. (1989) - releases from the first two importations [see 'Import notes' section] were made in December 1931 and January 1932 as follows: 150 in Hawkes Bay, 125 in Auckland, 524 in Nelson and 15 in Murchison (Tasman region, northern South Island).

 Sandanayaka et al. (2017) - found commonly in Nelson and Central Otago, and in low numbers in Hawke's Bay, while monitoring for the biocontrol agent Mastrus ridens.

-Cameron PJ, Hill RL, Bain J and Thomas WP (1989).
+Cameron PJ, Hill RL, Bain J, Thomas WP (1989).
 A Review of Biological Control of Invertebrate Pests and Weeds in New Zealand 1874-1987.
 Technical Communication No 10.
 CAB International Institute of Biological Control.
 DSIR Entomology Division.
 424p.

 Sandanayaka M, Charles J, Davis V, Chhagan A, Shaw P, Wallis R, Lo P, Cole L, Walker J, Colhoun K. (2017).
 Establishment of Mastrus ridens (Hymenoptera: Ichneumonidae), an ectoparasitoid of codling moth, in New Zealand.
 Proceedings of the 5th International Symposium on Biological Control of Arthropods, Langkawi, Malaysia, September 11-15, 2017: 85-87 https://www.cabi.org/cabebooks/FullTextPDF/2017/20173267456.pdf